kwabsntim/kwabs-dowloader/README.md

       in linux

       python3 "youtube downloader.py"

-2.Enter the Url of the video you want to donwload in the input field 3.click the "DOWNLOAD VIDEO" button to start download.
+2. Enter the Url of the video you want to donwload in the input field
+3. click the "DOWNLOAD VIDEO" button to start download.
-4.The progress bar and status label will update to show you that the donwload is done or in    progress.
+4. The progress bar and status label will update to show you that the donwload is done or in    progress.